MicrosoftDocs/win32/desktop-src/Msi/using-windows-installer.md

 ---
-Description: 'This section describes how to use Windows Installer to organize applications into components and download an application from an Internet location:' ms.assetid: '71fbf409-fe19-48c1-b777-18e0459235c1'
+Description: This section describes how to use Windows Installer to organize applications into components and download an application from an Internet location ms.assetid: 71fbf409-fe19-48c1-b777-18e0459235c1
-title: Using Windows Installer
+title: Using Windows Installer ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Using Windows Installer